mholt/caddy-l4/README.md

 Current handlers:

 - **layer4.handlers.echo** - An echo server.
 - **layer4.handlers.proxy** - Powerful layer 4 proxy, capable of multiple upstreams (with load balancing and health checks) and establishing new TLS connections to backends.
-Optionally supports [HAProxy proxy protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
+Optionally supports sending the [HAProxy proxy protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 - **layer4.handlers.tee** - Branches the handling of a connection into a concurrent handler chain.
 - **layer4.handlers.throttle** - Throttle connections to simulate slowness and latency.
 - **layer4.handlers.tls** - TLS termination.
+- **layer4.handlers.proxy_protocol** - Accepts the [HAPROXY proxy protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) on the receiving side.

 Like the `http` app, some handlers are "terminal" meaning that they don't call the next handler in the chain.
 For example: `echo` and `proxy` are terminal handlers because they consume the client's input.